-The pre-dental studies designation (“designation”) is for undergraduate students who are planning on pursuing a DDS or DMD degree.
+The pre-dental studies designation (“designation”) is for undergraduate students planning on pursuing a DDS or DMD degree.
 The pre-dental designation is not designed or intended for students enrolled in QU’s entry-level clinical degree programs.

 Requirements: